 When using AMD FreeSync, the monitor’s refresh rate will change according to your frame rate in order to eliminate screen tearing and stuttering, so the optimal overdrive mode will vary depending on the game.

 FreeSync is supported over both USB-C (DisplayPort Alternate Mode) and micro-HDMI ports with a 48-240Hz variable refresh rate (VRR) range.

 If you have an NVIDIA graphics card, you can use FreeSync over USB-C even though the monitor is not certified as G-SYNC Compatible by NVIDIA.

-Just like ASUS’ desktop gaming monitors, the XG17AHP offers the exclusive GamePlus, GameVisual, and Shadow Boost features.
+Just like ASUS’ desktop gaming monitors, the XG17AHP offers exclusive GamePlus, GameVisual, and Shadow Boost features.

 GamePlus allows you to place custom crosshairs and timers on the screen, GameVisual consists of various pre-calibrated picture presets, and Shadow Boost improves visibility in darker games.

-Other features include the standard image adjustment tools such as brightness, contrast, sharpness, gamma, saturation, etc.
+Other features include standard image adjustment tools such as brightness, contrast, sharpness, gamma, saturation, etc.